Saksham-Sirohi/eventyay-docker/README.md

 ### 2. Set Up EventYay Video

 The video webapp needs node modules etc installed and build.
 This is done in during the docker image build step, but since we mount the checked out eventyay-video directory into the container, the built-in directory with node-modules etc is hidden.
+If doing this on mac make sure rosetta is used by terminal you can confirm this by using arch this should be i386

 ```bash
 cd eventyay-video/webapp